yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - On their turn, an Adventurer can move _and_ take an action/attack.
 - If an adventurer takes a risky action, they roll a d6.
 On a 5-6 they are successful.
 - Add a maximum of +1 to the roll if an Adventurer has an item or skill that can help them succeed.
 - Any action is possible, even during combat.
 The fancier the action, the greater the consequences of failure (explained in advance).
+Make a determination as a group whether a +1 should be added to the roll.

 #### Spells & Magic
 - **Spellbooks** contain a short list of spells.
 Reading a spellbook takes a single action.
 - Spells can be cast once per adventure and do not require a roll to succeed.
+- Using a spell _beyond_ its basic description (e.g. Sleep on multiple targets) can require a roll.
 - Common spells: Fireball, Fly, Fog Cloud, Freeze, Heal, Shapeshift, Sleep.
 - **Scrolls** are single-use spells not typically found in spellbooks.